This section of Ch. 6 will cover the following topics:

 For example, in the paragraph about wearing face masks, the concluding sentence repeats the idea about opposition to masks without using the exact words of the topic sentence.
 It also summarizes the key point: responsibility to others.

-Using the outline you developed for Exercise 2, write a concluding sentence that restates or summarizes your main idea without repeating the same words.
+Using the topic sentence and outline you developed in Ex.
+2, write a concluding sentence that restates or summarizes your main idea without using the same words.

 Then, write a second, different concluding sentence that either draws a conclusion or makes a prediction, suggestion, or recommendation.